OROHealth/gom-jabbar/schitts/CafeTropical.md

 - simulate the insertion of 10.000 customer making between 2 to 14 orders per year on a span of 2 years
 - optimize/find solution for the following question:
-  - how many 8-rated overcooked diner did Twyla served in the last 6 month, how much money has been earned from those and what where the median ratings of these meals
+  - how many 8-rated overcooked diner did Twyla serve	 in the last 6 month, how much money has been earned from those and what where the median ratings of these meals
   - what is the evolution of the the number of drinks that Alexis and David have taken alone compared to the number together over time
-  -  the evolution of Moira's mocktails choices compared to her review overt time
+  -  the evolution of Moira's mocktails choices compared to her review over time
   - search an out of town customer's name